Flotsam & Jetsam 1985

 11. "Fork-Boy" (3:54)

 Flots are one of those bands that I have followed since their debut.
 To me those first two albums are heavy metal classics, and everything that has followed pales in comparison.
 When "High" first came out I didn't really like it and thought perhaps that the band was a bit too high, and released a stinker.
-I didn't finally get this copy until after purchasing "Unnatural Selection."
-In retrospect, however, I have grown to like this disc quite a bit.
+I didn't finally pick up my own CD copy until after purchasing "Unnatural Selection."
+In retrospect, I have grown to like this disc quite a bit.
 What "High" is made of is 100% pure heavy metal.
 The hooks are in the music, but are just not the kind that come right out and grab you from the first listen.
 After repeated listens, this disc is now one of my favorites.
 As usual for Flots, there are lots of dynamics in the music, excellent solos, and Eric A.K.'s smooth, yet aggressive vox.
 Thanks to Metal Blade for signing one of America's finest power metal bands.
 No thanks to the big labels who did nothing for this great band.
 If anyone from Flotsam & Jetsam ever reads this, keep flying your metal freak flag!

-Unnatural Selection Flotsam & Jetsam-Unnatural Selection (Metal Blade) 1999
+Unnatural Selection Flotsam & Jetsam - Unnatural Selection (Metal Blade) 1999

 1."Dream Scrape" (4:10)